The mixed problem for the Laplacian in Lipschitz domains: Introduction

 In 1994, one of the authors observed that the Rellich identity could be used to study the mixed problem in a restricted class of Lipschitz domains \cite{RB:1994b}.
-Based on this work and the methods used by Dahlberg and Kenig to study the Neumann problem \cite{DK:1987}, J. Sykes \cite{JS:1999,SB:2001} established results for the mixed problem in Lipschitz graph domains.
-I.~Mitrea and M.~Mitrea \cite{MM:2007} have studied the mixed problem for the Laplacian with data taken from a large family of function spaces.
-Results have also been obtained for the Lam\'e system \cite{BM:2007} and the Stokes system \cite{BMMW:2007}.
-More recently, Lanzani, Capogna and Brown \cite{LCB:2008} used a variant of the Rellich identity to establish an estimate for the mixed problem in two dimensional graph domains when the data comes from weighted $L^2$ spaces and the Lipschitz constant is less than one.
+Roughly speaking, this work requires that the sets $N$ and $D$ meet at an angle less than $\pi$.
+Based on this work and the methods used by Dahlberg and Kenig to study the Neumann problem \cite{DK:1987}, J. Sykes \cite{JS:1999,SB:2001} established results for the mixed problem in a restricted class of Lipschitz graph domains.
+I.~Mitrea and M.~Mitrea \cite{MM:2007} have studied the mixed problem for the Laplacian with data taken from a large family of function spaces, but with a restriction on the class of domains.
+Brown and I.~Mitrea have studied the mixed problem for the Lam\'e system \cite{MR2503013} and Brown, I.~Mitrea, M.~Mitrea and Wright have considered a mixed problem for the Stokes system \cite{MR2563727}.
+More recently, Lanzani, Capogna and Brown \cite{LCB:2008} used a variant of the Rellich identity to establish an estimate for the mixed problem in two-dimensional graph domains when the data comes from weighted $L^2$ spaces and the Lipschitz constant is less than one.
 The present work also relies on weighted estimates, but uses a simpler, more flexible approach that applies to all Lipschitz domains.

 Several other authors have treated the mixed problem in various settings.
-Verchota and Venouziou \cite{VV:2008} treat a large class of three dimensional polyhedral domains under the condition that the Neumann and Dirichlet faces meet at an angle of less than $\pi$.
+Verchota and Venouziou \cite{MR2500502} treat a large class of three dimensional polyhedral domains under the condition that the Neumann and Dirichlet faces meet at an angle of less than $\pi$.
 Maz'ya and Rossman \cite{MR:2005,MR:2007,MR:2006} have studied the Stokes system in polyhedral domains.
-Finally, we note that Savar\'e \cite{GS:1997} has shown that solutions may be found in the Besov space $ B^ {2,\infty}_{ 3/2} $ in smooth domains.
+Finally, we note that Savar\'e \cite{GS:1997} has shown that on smooth domains, we may find solutions in the Besov space $ B^ {2,\infty}_{ 3/2}$.
 This result seems to be very close to optimal.
 The example $ \Re \sqrt z$ described above shows that we cannot hope to obtain an estimate in the Besov space $ B^ {2,2}_{3/2}$.